 6 See D.C.
 Code § 42-3131.01(c)(1)(D)(iv) ("The Mayor shall provide an opportunity for review of the summary corrective action without prejudice to the Mayor's authority to take and complete that action.").
-We recognize that DCRA, which reviewed appellants' complaints about the initial assessment before imposing the corrected assessment, afforded appellants at least that opportunity to review the initial assessment, but it did not afford them an opportunity even to react to the corrected assessment before a lien was recorded in the corrected amount.
-We need not determine precisely what "opportunity for review" was required by Section 42-3131.01(c)(1)(D)(iv) to conclude that none was afforded with respect to the corrected assessment that the parties and the Superior Court have deemed to be the operative assessment in this case.
+We recognize that DCRA, which reviewed appellants' complaints about the initial assessment before imposing the corrected assessment, afforded appellants at least that opportunity to review the initial assessment, but it did not afford them an opportunity to air their allegations about fraud and corruption or even to react to the corrected assessment before a lien was recorded in the corrected amount.
+We need not determine "opportunity review" precisely what for was required bv Section 42-3131.01(c)(1)(D)(iv) to conclude that none was afforded with respect to the corrected assessment that the parties and the Superior Court have deemed to be the operative assessment in this case.